Updated 2nd June 2020

 First three paragraphs

 Most readers take only a minute to quickly review the first three paragraphs on the page.
 The first three paragraphs also refer to the content blocks.
 It is a pattern similar to that of their initial search: search engine results.
-Most of the clicks are based on the headings and the description below.
+Most of the clicks are based on the headings and the description beneath.

 To make the best of this reading pattern, create an outline of your post, allowing most informative sections of your post to appear.
 Structure your content in such a way that the most important points of your article are listed in the first three levels of your content and make sure that all these points are unique.
 Avoid making your post appear clichéd.